netzmacht/workflow/README.md

 -------

-This library is heavenly inspired by the great workflow implementation of [orocrm plattform](http://github.com/orocrm/plattform) and got some concepts from the [LexikWorkflowBundle](https://github.com/lexik/LexikWorkflowBundle)
+This library is heavenly inspired by the great workflow implementation of [orocrm plattform](http://github.com/orocrm/plattform) and got some concepts from the [LexikWorkflowBundle](https://github.com/lexik/LexikWorkflowBundle).
+Some API interfaces are heavenly influenced by the [DcGeneral](http://github.com/contao-community-alliance/dc-general) is it is used for some Contao implementation parts.